ClairePalandri/ClairePalandri.github.io/index.md

   - ##### Microeconometrics in Inferential Statistics: [pdf](microeconometrics.pdf)

-      *I.e., what does it mean to do inferential statistics, and where does applied microeconometrics fit in the tree of all these methods.*
+      *What does it mean to do inferential statistics, and where does applied microeconometrics fit in the tree of all these methods.*

       *(when we are doing applied microeconometrics, we are really doing some inferential statistics.
 What does that mean? --> 'models as probability distributions', inference workflow ...*

-  - ##### Causal inference in observational studies, *Conceptual Framework & Methods*: [pdf](causal inference.pdf)
+  - ##### Causal inference in observational studies, *Theory & Methods*: [pdf](causal inference.pdf)

       *A specialty of applied econometrics: using regression to uncover the **causal effect** of a treatment on a population.*